-After the final picture on the roll has been taken, the rapidwind lever will not turn (Caution: do not try to force the lever), indicating that the film must be rewound.
+After the final picture on the roll has been taken, the rapid wind lever will not turn, indicating that the film must be rewound.
 Lift the rewind crank up.
 Depress the film rewind release button and turn the rewind crank as indicated to rewind the film into its cassette.
 Rewind until the tension on the crank lessens, indicating that the leader end of the film has been released from the take-up spool.
 Pull out the film rewind knob (the back will open automatically), and remove the film cassette.

-AVOID DIRECT LIGHT WHEN LOADING THE FILM.
+AVOID DIRECT LIGHT WHEN UNLOADING THE FILM.